pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs/CloudWorkshop_DBCS_100.md

 ### **STEP 4**:  Connect to Client Image using VNC Viewer

 -   If you do not already have a VNC Viewer installed on your computer, you will want to download a Viewer, or ask the instructor for the Real VNC Viewer executable.
-Run the VNC Viewer and enter the Public IP you just copied, by first appending either the display port **:443** or **:10**.
+To run the VNC Viewer, enter the Public IP you just copied, along with appending either the display port **:443** or **:10**.
 Ask your instructor which port is active for this workshop.
 Next, click **Connect**

 	![](images/100/image13.png)